website stack

 The icon in the bottom right corner is another custom footer.
 See the discussion here, and reference from pkms-notes.

-- Create a separate file called
+- First, create a new file

 <aside id="floating-control">